 Price & Differentiation

 The Janus is not one but two cables, both priced at $1399 so they sit slightly below the Horus in the Hall of Fame line-up.
 The two cables are called Dynamic and Basso and both have uniquely different sound signatures.
 The dynamic is the one we are reviewing, the Basso we do not have here though I did test it at CanJam Singapore and the difference between the two is fairly easy to make out.

 Basically, the Dynamic signature is what EA has described as a “hi-fi” sound whereas the Basso is pitched more as a “head-fi” sound.
-The focus on creating a 2-channel speaker like an emphasis on imaging, separation, and layering.
+The focus is on creating a 2-channel speaker sound with an emphasis on imaging, separation, and layering.
 Whereas the Basso has a slightly darker, thicker low-end weight to it that will appeal more to bass lovers.

 Materials & Wire